Dr Jana Anderson

 Sustainable protein sources

-Because of my zoology and ecology background, I am also very interested in sustainability of our healthy diet and understanding what dietary choices are sustainable to our environment, as well as the impact our dietary choices and preferences have on waste production and climate change.
+Because of my zoology and ecology background, I am also very interested in sustainability of our diet and understanding what dietary choices are sustainable to our environment, as well as the impact our dietary choices and preferences have on waste production and climate change.

 Agriculture is the single highest driver of climate and environmental change and is behind as much as 30% global greenhouse gas emissions with red meat and other animal products responsible for more than half of these.
 This is despite providing only a fifth of the calories we eat and drink.
 By opting for the traditional Sunday roast, and choosing food that is plant, poultry and fish-based for the rest of the week, we can feed the expanding human population and strictly protect the environment and the biodiversity that we deeply depend on to survive both for us and for our future generations.